 Have a question, but not sure where to start?
 The new Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts!
-Drop in at SS102, call us at 403.220.3580 or email us at arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.
+Drop in at SS102, call us at 403.220.3580 or email us at arts.ucalgary.ca.
+You can also visit the Faculty of Arts at arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.